FrontendOne day while developing a page, I opened the developer tools to check if the request headers were correct, and I noticed a few suspicious headers that were added to the request.

 This indicates the destination of the request.

 Possible values include audio, document, font, image, object, serviceworker, and more.
 The advantage of having these headers is that the server can immediately determine whether the request source is legitimate.
-For example, if a request comes from an <img>
+For example, if a request comes from an <img> tag but is not requesting an image from the server, it’s likely a hacker, and we can respond with an error.

 2. Sec-Fetch-Mode

 This indicates the mode of the request.
-The main values include cors, navigate, nested-navigate, no-cors, etc., helping to determine the request's mode, similar to the mode in fetch
+The main values include cors, navigate, nested-navigate, no-cors, etc., helping to determine the request’s mode, similar to the mode in fetch.

-, we can also determine whether the user triggered the request through an action (like clicking or keyboard input).
+With Sec-Fetch-User, we can also determine whether the user triggered the request through an action (like clicking or keyboard input).

 3. Sec-Fetch-Site